-The aim of this document is to clearly establish the design philosophy for the Mount Cardrona Station Special Zone (the Zone).
+The aim of this document is to clearly establish the design philosophy for the Zone.
 It is split into two parts as follows:

 - Part 1: Subdivision Guidelines- Providing guidelines that can be used when assessing large scale subdivision applications; and - Part 2: Building Design Guidelines- Articulating guidance on building design, including built form, materials and colours.